MariaBlm/NLPWorkflow_MaritimNER/README.md

 🧠 Understand the NLP Workflow

-🏗️ Applying the workflow using NLTK !
+🏗️ Applying the NLP workflow using NLTK !

 🚀 Customise NER on Maritim terms